zulip/zulip/docs/documentation/api.md

 If you've already followed the steps in the [Usage examples](#usage-examples) section, this part should be fairly trivial.

-You can use the following Markdown directive to render the fixtures defined in the OpenAPI `zulip.yaml` for a given endpoint and status
+You can use the following Markdown directive to render all the fixtures defined in the OpenAPI `zulip.yaml` for a given endpoint
-code:

 ```
-{generate_code_example|/messages/render:post|fixture(200)}
+{generate_code_example|/messages/render:post|fixture}
 ```

 ## Step by step guide